 Collective redundancy protective award

-The maximum 'protective award' for failure to consult in collective redundancy is expected to double from 90 days' pay to 180 days' pay.
-Change expected in April 2026.
+The maximum 'protective award' for failure to consult in collective redundancy will double from 90 days' pay to 180 days' pay.
+This will change in April 2026.

 Whistleblowing protections for sexual harassment

-Sexual harassment is expected to become a 'qualifying disclosure' under whistleblowing law.
+Sexual harassment will become a 'qualifying disclosure' under whistleblowing law.
 This will mean protection from detriment and unfair dismissal for whistleblowers making a sexual harassment disclosure.
-Change expected in April 2026.
+This will change in April 2026.

 Gender pay gap and menopause action plans

-It's expected that employers will need to create action plans around menopause and gender pay gaps.
-These are likely to be voluntary from April 2026.
-Although they're not expected to become mandatory until 2027.
+Employers will need to create action plans around menopause and gender pay gaps.
+These will be voluntary from April 2026.
+They will become mandatory sometime in 2027.

 More trade union changes